 Each January, people’s thoughts turn to planning a summer vacation.
 The reality is that by the end of January most summer campgrounds, hotels and cabins inside Yellowstone are already booked.
-August is an especially busy time for the park, bringing close to 300,000 tourists in a single month.
-So August vacations should be booked up to a year in advance.
+August is an especially busy time for the park, with more than 900,000 visitors in a single month in 2021.
+So August vacations should be booked as far in advance as possible.

 If your ideal lodging inside the park is all booked up for your dates, try to book an alternative location and then call every day to inquire about cancellations.
 The park will transfer your reservation if something becomes available.
 If not, then at least you have a backup plan.

 Yellowstone’s gateway towns offer lodging with an easy drive to a park entrance, but even these areas can be fully booked for summer by the end of February or March.
 Gateway towns include Gardiner, Mont., near Mammoth Hot Springs; West Yellowstone, Mont., about a 45-minute drive from Old Faithful; Jackson, Wyo., a thriving ski town that sits next to Grand Teton National Park and is about 60 miles south of Yellowstone; Cody, Wyo., which is about 55 miles east of the park and home to rodeo, Buffalo Bill Center of the West and more; and Cooke City, which sits minutes from Lamar Valley, home to incredible wildlife, in the northeast corner of the park.